aragon/hack/docs/os-ref.md

 }
 ```

-`authP` takes a `uint256[]` as its second argument.
-A number of `arr()` syntatical sugar helpers are exposed by default by AragonApp to help construct this array when using different argument types.
+`authP()`'s second argument is a `uint256[]`, but aragonOS exposes a number of `arr()` syntatical sugar helpers by default from AragonApp to help construct this array when using different argument types.

 Finally, AragonApp also exposes a public getter for checking if an entity can perform a certain action: